Frequently Asked Questions

 1. Poor flowering: May be caused by insufficient light, improper nutrition, or lack of maturity; ensure plants receive 6-8 hours of sunlight and proper fertilization.

 2. Fruit drop: Often due to unsuccessful pollination; consider hand pollination or planting multiple varieties.
+Too much water, and too little water can also cause this.

 3. Slow growth: Could indicate nutrient deficiency or improper watering; adjust fertilization and watering schedule accordingly.
+Soil could be too heavy or compacted.
+Be aware that temperatures also play a large role in growth rates, as well.

 Growing in Different Climates 🌤️